-When scientists and best friends Bill Leggatt (Stephen Murray) and Robin Grant (John Van Eyssen) fall in love with the same girl (Barbara Payton), they solve their rivalry by making an exact replica of her.
+When scientists and best friends Bill Leggatt (Stephen Murray) and Robin Grant (John Van Eyssen) fall in love with the same girl (Barbara Payton), they solve their rivalry by making a replica of her, using a reproducing machine which faithfully duplicates any object exactly.

-The lovesick duo faces an even worse situation as the duplicate copy they create – called Helen – still loves the same man.
+The lovesick duo faces an even worse situation as the duplicate copy they create – called Helen – still loves Robin.

 The film is narrated by the small town physician Dr Harvey (James Hayter).